 Rashid Latif was selected for Pakistan on the strength of his batting on the tour to England in 1992.
 He gained popularity on his controversial bet with Geoff Boycott to make Fifty on his Test debut and he did so at the Oval.
 Another controversy earned more fame by announcing their retirement in the middle of a Pakistan tour to Zimbabwe in 1994-95 along with Basit Ali.

 He suspects something fishy under the captaincy of Salim Malik on the South Africa tour.
-Rashid Latif was suspended for five matches for false claiming a catch during the series against Bangladesh, eventually resulted in his stepping down from captaincy and end of his career.
+Rashid Latif was suspended for five matches for falsely claiming a catch during the series against Bangladesh, which eventually resulted in his stepping down from captaincy and the end of his career.

 Rashid Latif took up the job of Afghanistan batting coach but quit the job citing interference.
-His whole career plagued with controversies at each turn.
-Some legend believes, he was Pakistan best wicket keeper even better than Wasim Bari.
+His whole career was plagued with controversies at each turn.
+Some legend believes, he was Pakistan’s best wicket-keeper even better than Wasim Bari.